-The IPN review (named after the Institute for Prevention and Aftercare in Cologne) has been used since 1994.
+The IPN Test (named after the Institute for Prevention and Aftercare in Cologne) has been used since 1994.
 It is an alternative to the PWC test.
 Its advantages are > – according to the institute – the renunciation of a load and a differentiated allocation (via comparison tables with age, resting pulse and training state) of a loading scheme suitable for the review person.

-Procedure of an IPN Review
+Procedure of an IPN Test

 The procedure is similar to that of a PWC test or lactate level test.
 A gradual increase in load is performed according to a previously selected scheme on a bicycle ergometer, treadmill, etc.